sustainablegrowth/ud4h-hiaa-api/README.md

 postjson | Required.
 JSON-formatted string containing at least a set of 12-character GEOID10s, but can also contain other cutom input values whose keys case-sensitive match the EPAP schema.
 Use __EPAP Schema Metadata API__ (above) to get a list of available field names.
 See baseonly | Optional.
 If set to '1', directs API to ignore any custom inputs in the supplied postjson variable and simply return all baseline data.

+Detail request API calls are usually combined with Summary request calls (see below).
+See __Example Usage__ in the Summary Request API at the end of this document for such a combined usage example.

 ### Response Output
 a GeoJSON-formatted string is returned with two main branches: